DMT & ayahuasca

 - Please do not combine drugs.
 For example, a joint can fall differently faster than if you smoke a joint sober.
 A fun trip can then quickly turn into a difficult experience.

-- Make sure you feel as good mentally.
+- Make sure you feel as good mentally and that you have enough energy when you take a trip.

 - Make sure you have time off from work the day before, during and after your trip experience, so that you can start in a relaxed mood and not worry about things you have to do the next day.

-- Make sure you have enough to drink and eat.
-If a trip (eg LSD) takes a long time, you want to have all the food ready in advance.
+- Make sure you eat and drink well, so that your energy stays up during your trip.
+If a trip (e.g. LSD) takes a long time, you want to have all the food ready in advance.
+So bring enough food or plan to get food before you are really hungry.

 - Ginger tea can help with nausea.